grandeurdev/arduino-sdk/README.md

 This matters a lot because you would never want your neighbor to control your air conditioner (that would be a horrible situation).
 That's what this entity has been designed for.
 A user can only interact with devices that are paired with it.

 When you pair a device with a user account, an access token is generated for the device.
 This token is what the device uses to connect to Grandeur Cloud.
-This token also delegates access of the device namespace to the Hardware SDK.
-The Hardware SDK takes this access token along with the project's API Key while doing `apollo.init()`.
+This token also delegates access of the device namespace to the Arduino SDK.
+The Arduino SDK takes this access token along with the project's API Key while doing `apollo.init()`.
 To read about the device's namespace and how the device's data is stored on Grandeur Cloud, have a look at the [Device Registry][Device Registry] section.

 > ***NOTE***: A user cannot pair with a device that is already paired.